yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 ### Step 3 - Submit and verify the proof to Aligned

-First, generate the proof.
-For SP1, this means having the [script](../../examples/zkquiz/quiz/script/src/main.rs) generate the proof.

-Then, submit the proof to Aligned for verification.
-This can be done either with the SDK or by using the Aligned CLI.
+The proof submission and verification can be done either with the SDK or by using the Aligned CLI.

 #### Using the SDK